 Scientific discoveries that have emerged in response to St. Pope Paul VI's Humanae Vitae have enabled couples to pinpoint their specific days of fertility by using their bio-markers.
 This has made modern methods of NFP 99% effective (theoretical use).

 I have a serious medical problem.
 If I get pregnant, then I could die.
 Isn't NFP too risky for me?

 There are no methods of contraception, sterilization or NFP (other than permanent abstinence) that are 100% effective for avoiding pregnancy.
 NFP methods are as effective, or in many cases more effective, than contraception.
-If a couple truly needs to avoid a pregnancy for health purposes, then the Creighton Model FertilityCare System offers an NFP blood draw that can show ovulation has occurred and that the couple is no longer fertile for the remainder of the cycle.
+If a couple truly needs to avoid pregnancy for health purposes, then the Creighton Model FertilityCare System offers an NFP blood draw that can show ovulation has occurred and that the couple is no longer fertile for the remainder of the cycle.
 If this is of interest to you, then speak with your Creighton Practitioner about it.

 A friend told me that she used NFP instead of IVF.
 How is that possible?

 The Creighton Model FertilityCare System of NFP was expanded into a field called NaProTECHNOLOGY.
-This technology uses the biomarkers of a women's cycle to help specially trained doctors pin-point the underlying causes of the infertility.
+This technology uses the biomarkers of a women's cycle to help specially trained doctors determine the underlying causes of infertility.
 Infertility treatments using NaPro are successful 40 to 80% of the time; which is more effective than IVF.
 For more information about this, click here.